googleinterns/cabby/cabby/geo/map_processing/README.md

 For each region we construct an OSM-based graph.

 To construct the graph we first extract OSM points of interest (POI) and streets from the OSM API.
 OSM entities include various tags with a key and a value pair (e.g, key=name and value=Empire State Building).
-The POI extracted must include one or more of the following tag keys: name, brand, tourism, amenity, wikipedia, wikidata.
+The POI extracted must include one or more of the following tag keys: name, shop, brand, tourism, amenity, wikipedia, wikidata.

 Second, we then project the POI on the streets extracted.
 For each POI a node is added with a tag name 'poi'.
 In addition if the projected point splits the edge it is projected on then an additional node is added with tage name 'projected-poi'.
 An edge added between the two nodes (POI and the projected\end of edge) with tage name 'poi'.